GabeScott/standard-works-vault/General Conference/1976 April - The Stone Cut without Hands.md

 The organizers of the Church were told by the Lord:

-“No one shall be appointed to receive commandments and revelations in this church excepting my servant Joseph Smith, Jun., for he receiveth them even as Moses.”
-(D&C 28:2.)
+“No one shall be appointed to receive commandments and revelations in this church excepting my servant Joseph Smith, Jun., for he receiveth them even as Moses.” ([[D&C 28.2|D&C 28:2]].)

 And the prophet Moroni appeared unto Joseph and spent long hours explaining the peopling of the American continents by the Lehites and also the Book of Mormon, which would be unearthed and translated.
 This book would be a further testimony of the coming of Christ to America and would give testimony that Jesus was the Christ, the Eternal God, for both Jew and gentile.
 This record, the Book of Mormon, would help to establish the divinity of the Lord Jesus Christ.